roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ![EVERYMASK Nose Piece](../images/everymask-nosepieces.jpg "EVERYMASK Nose Pieces")

-__1.1__ Using <a href="https://drive.google.com/file/d/17aeMhx-E7hsK5P1fRn87Dsu_-CW0uVBk/view?usp=sharing" target="_blank">the template</a> as a starting guide, snip an 80 cm (~4 inch) piece of stiff wire from the hanger.
-Note: the template was designed around my own nose which is quite narrow and pointy, so be prepared to tweak it to fit yours.
+__1.1__ Using <a href="https://drive.google.com/file/d/1A2XI8fvE4TTh6kAMSWZiRk6TE4P8aZZH/view?usp=sharing" target="_blank">the template</a> as a starting guide, snip the appropriate sized piece of stiff wire from the hanger.
+Note: due to the challenges of isolation the template was designed around my wife's and my own nose so be prepared to tweak the result to fit yours.

 ![EVERYMASK Harness Build Hanger Wire](../images/everymask-step1.1-coat-hanger.jpg "EVERYMASK Harness Build Hanger Wire")